ansible/awx/docs/auth/oauth.md

 token.
 In AWX the equivalent, and the easiest, way of doing that is creating a token, deleting a token, and deleting a token quickly followed by creating a new one.

-The specification also provides standard ways of doing this though.
+The specification also provides standard ways of doing this.
 RFC 6749 elaborates on those topics, but in summary, an OAuth 2 token is officially acquired via authorization using authorization information provided by applications (special application fields mentioned above).
 There are dedicated endpoints for authorization and acquiring tokens.
 The `token` endpoint